top of page

 • Grammatical (rule-based)

 Some English linguists argue in favor of light (minimalist) punctuation—the punctuation used exclusively to clarify the meaning or prevent any misreading of the written text.
-The minimalists often deride these little graphemes.
-Semicolon, for instance, has taken a real beating, for some reason.
+The minimalists often underappreciate the usefulness of some of the marks and even deride the use of others: semicolon, for instance, has unfairly taken a real beating from some writers and grammarians.

-The minimalists would probably point to an easy irony about punctuation—that the white space, i.e., the lack of punctuation, as one may say, should be the best invention in its history.
+The minimalists would probably point to an easy irony about punctuation—that the white spacei.e., the lack of punctuation, as one may say—was the best invention in the history of writing.
+The absence of punctuation, however, is also punctuation!
+As are any other textual breaks, including paragraphs and indentation.

-Just like the Irish monks came to discover its potency, punctuation is especially helpful to language learners.
-This is where the other magical side of punctuation should come out—as a metadata element, as the author's coding embedded in the narrative, an additional channel of communication with the reader, and the way to show the reader the care and forethought put into the writing.
+Just like the Irish monks came to discover its potency, punctuation must be especially helpful to language learners, who should especially benefit from punctuation as the author's additional channel of communication with the readers, who are bound to find solace in the author's care and forethought put into the writing.

-The best writing should never forget its roots in speech and remain utterable; it should also be able to transcend them by creating a profound, resonate melody.
+The best writing should never forget its roots in speech and remain utterable; it should also be able to transcend those roots by creating a profound, resonate melody.

-Writing has been historically connected with the way we speak.
-It remains so to this day.
+Writing has been historically rooted in the way we speak, and so it remains to this day.

 Sources: